 - A description/report of your project.
 It is recommended to use the templates available in the information section on the website.
 Or the report structure on page 8 of the information pack.

-- Release and permission forms.
+- Release and permission forms (these can be filled out and submitted later).
 You can find these documents in the download section.
 Please enter the requested details, scan the documents and add the scans to the ZIP file.

 - Additional files and details.
 Add all additional files and details regarding your project to the ZIP file as well.